-- Arrive with enough time to prepare the site for the day's events nothing worse than volunteers arriving with no one to greet them! - Set up your "Welcome Station" with sign-in sheet and other park information, hang your "Volunteers at Work" banner and insert your lawn signs to advertise your event (provided by Office of Stewardship). - Once everyone has arrived, explain the details of your project and delegate tasks.
-Let volunteers know your approximate finish time and where to meet once they're done working. - ▶ Inform volunteers of the location for restroom facilities and hydrations stations. - Explain safety protocols and then direct volunteers toward the designated tool area. - Take lots of pictures!!
-Post them on social media and send them to your Stewardship Coordinator! - Once the work is completed or it is time to stop for the day, round up all trash and equipment, and return all tools to the tool area. - At the end of the day, remember to thank all your volunteers for their hard work.
+- Arrive with enough time to prepare the site for the day's events nothing worse than volunteers arriving with no one to greet them! - > Set up your "Welcome Station" with sign-in sheet and Friends Group information,.Be sure to use the sign-in sheet attached in Section 4, which includes a liability waiver and space to record contact information of all volunteers. - Once everyone has arrived, explain the details of your project and delegate tasks.
+Let volunteers know your approximate finish time and where to meet once they're done working. - ➤ Inform volunteers of the location for restroom facilities and hydrations stations. - Explain safety protocols and then direct volunteers toward the designated tool area. - Take lots of pictures!!
+Post them on social media and send them to us at volunteer@loveyourpark.org! - ➤ Once the work is completed or it is time to stop for the day, round up all trash and equipment, and return all tools to the tool area. - At the end of the day, remember to thank all your volunteers for their hard work.
 Let them know when your next workday or meeting will be and encourage them to stay connected to the park. - Congratulate yourselves on a successful workday.